PennLINC/babs/docs/source/walkthrough.rst

 ..
 TODO before copying:
 ..
 1. 'babs_demo_prep' foldername used by developer --> 'babs_demo'

 Step 4.
-After jobs are finished
+After jobs have finished
 ===================================

 Step 4.1.
 Use ``babs-merge`` to merge all results and provenance